Code-Institute-Submissions/animal-crossing-recipe/README.md

   - I would like to login to the website.

-    User can find the log in page from the navbar.
+    A user can find the log in page from the navbar.

   - I would like to edit the recipes.

-    User can click the Edit button on the recipe at either DIY recipe page or Profile page to start editing recipe that's created by user.
+    A user can click the Edit button on the recipe at either DIY recipe page or Profile page to start editing recipe that's created by user.

   - I would like to add a recipe to the website.

-    User can add recipe by clicking on the Add DIY Recipe on navbar.
+    A user can add recipe by clicking on the Add DIY Recipe on navbar.

   - I would like to remove my recipe.

-    User can remove recipe that's created by user on user's profile or DIY recipe page and a popout message will appear as a warning to confirm remove.
+    A user can remove recipe that's created by user on user's profile or DIY recipe page and a popout message will appear as a warning to confirm remove.

   - I would like to view my recipes.

-    User can view it on their profile
+    A user can view it on their profile

-  As a Administrative of the site:
+  As an Administrative of the site:

-  - I would like to edit an existing recipe.
+  - I would like to edit an existing recipe incase of innapropriate and have wrong information.

-    Admin can find the Edit button on the recipe at either DIY recipe page or profile page to start editing recipe.
+    An admin can find the Edit button on the recipe at either DIY recipe page or profile page to start editing recipe.

-  - I would like to remove an existing recipe.
+  - I would like to remove an existing recipe incase of innapropriate and have wrong information.

-    Admin can find the delete button on the recipe at either DIY recipe page or profile page to remove the recipe and a popout message will appear as a warning to confirm remove.
+    An admin can find the delete button on the recipe at either DIY recipe page or profile page to remove the recipe and a popout message will appear as a warning to confirm remove.

   - I would like to add a type to the database.

-    Admin can add more type selection by clicking on Manage Type at navbar that's only accessable for admin only.
+    An admin can add more type selection by clicking on Manage Type at navbar that's only accessable for admin only.

 - ## Database